 The Mother Lodge Museum

-The museum situated within the Mother Lodge building was opened in the early 1970’s, not only for the Brethren of the Mother Lodge, but also for the many visiting Brethren and the general public.
-Thus allowing all to view the many old and magnificent artefacts, which have been gifted to the Lodge over a number of years.
-There is now in excess of 600 items on display, many dating back for several hundred years.
+The museum situated within the Mother Lodge building was opened in the early 1970’s, not only for the Brethren of the Mother Lodge, but also for the many visiting Brethren and the general public, allowing all to view the many old and magnificent artefacts which have been gifted to the Lodge over a number of years.
+There are in excess of 600 items on display, many dating back several hundred years.
 The website illustrates only a few of the items housed in the museum and we would encourage and welcome all visitors, both masons and non-masons.
 A tour of the Lodge and museum can be arranged by contacting the Secretary of the Lodge.

 The Silver Seal